Ratlines (World War II): Overview

-Franco's Spain
+Francoist Spain

-The origins of the first ratlines are connected to various developments in Vatican-Argentine relations before and during World War II.
+The origins of the first ratlines are connected to various developments in Vatican-Argentina relations before and during World War II.
 As early as 1942, the Vatican Secretary of State Cardinal Luigi Maglione – evidently at the behest of Pope Pius XII – contacted an ambassador of Argentina regarding that country's willingness to accept European Catholic immigrants in a timely manner, allowing them to live and work.
-Anton Weber, a German priest who headed the Roman branch of Saint Raphael's Society, travelled to Portugal with intentions to continue to Argentina, seemingly to lay the groundwork for Catholic immigration.
+Anton Weber, a German priest who headed the Roman branch of Saint Raphael's Society, travelled to Portugal with the intention to travel to Argentina, seemingly to lay the groundwork for Catholic immigration.

-Some Catholic leaders accepted working with the Nazis to fight the common enemy of Bolshevism.
-By 1944, ratline activity centered in Francoist Spain was conducted to facilitate the escape of Nazis.
-Among the primary organizers were Charles Lescat, a French member of Action Française – an organization suppressed by Pope Pius XI and rehabilitated by Pius XII – and Pierre Daye, a Belgian with contacts in the Spanish government.
-Lescat and Daye were the first to flee Europe with the help of Argentine cardinal Antonio Caggiano.
+Some Catholic leaders decided to work with the Nazis in an attempt to fight against their common enemy of Bolshevism.
+By 1944, ratline activity which was centered in Francoist Spain was conducted in an attempt to facilitate the escape of Nazis.
+Among the primary organizers were Charles Lescat, a French member of Action Française – an organization suppressed by Pope Pius XI and rehabilitated by Pope Pius XII – and Pierre Daye, a Belgian with contacts in the Spanish government.
+Lescat and Daye were the first to flee from Europe with the assistance of the Argentinian cardinal Antonio Caggiano.

-By 1946, there were hundreds of war criminals in Spain, as well as thousands of former Nazis and fascists.
+By 1946, hundreds of war criminals were living in Spain, as well as thousands of former Nazis and fascists.
 According to U.S. Secretary of State James F. Byrnes, Vatican cooperation in turning over these "asylum-seekers" was "negligible".
 Unlike the Vatican emigration operation in Italy which centered on Vatican City, the Spanish ratlines – though fostered by the Vatican – were relatively independent of the Vatican Emigration Bureau's hierarchy.